A homogenization bending shell theory for multiscale materials from $3D$ nonlinear elasticity: Introduction

 \section{Introduction}

-Since the early '90s the search for lower dimensional models describing thin three-dimensional structures has been of great interest for its implications in the mechanics of materials.
-The nonlinear models for plates and shells for homogeneous material have been derived rigorously by means of $\Gamma$-convergence, starting from three dimensional nonlinear elasticity.
-Hierarchies of limit models have been deduced by $\Gamma-$convergence, depending on the scaling of the elastic energy $J^{h}$ with respect to the thickness parameter, $J^{h}\sim1$ for membrane, $J^{h}\sim h^2$ for bending and $J^{h}\sim h^4$ for von-K\'arm\'an regime.

-The first results in that direction for membrane regime for plates and shells can be found in \cite{Ledretraoult1, Ledretraoult2} respectively .
-The nonlinear bending theory for plates was derived in \cite{FJM02}, and the corresponding theory for shells in \cite{FJM03}.

-Recently, models of homogenized bending plates and shells for heterogeneous material were derived by simultaneous homogenization and dimensional reduction in the special case when the relation between the thickness of the body $h$ and the oscillations of the material $\varepsilon(h)$, i.e. under the assumption that the limit
+Since the early 1990s, the search for lower-dimensional models describing thin three-dimensional structures has attracted considerable interest due to their relevance in the design and manufacturing of new materials with tailored properties.
+Nonlinear models for plates and shells made of homogeneous materials have been rigorously derived using $\Gamma$-convergence techniques \cite{REF6}, starting from three-dimensional nonlinear elasticity.
+A hierarchy of limit models has been established through $\Gamma$-convergence, depending on the scaling of the elastic energy $J^{h}$ with respect to the thickness parameter $h \in (0,1]$.
+Specifically, the scalings $J^h \sim 1$, $J^h \sim h^2$, and $J^h \sim h^4$ correspond to the membrane, bending, and von Kármán regimes, respectively.
+The first results in this direction for the membrane regime were obtained in \cite{Ledretraoult1} and \cite{Ledretraoult2} for plates and shells, respectively.
+The nonlinear bending theory for plates was derived in \cite{FJM02}, while the corresponding shell theory was studied in \cite{FJM03}.
+For the nonlinear von Kármán theory of plates, see \cite{FJM06}.
+A generalization of the nonlinear von Kármán theory for shells, covering more general scaling laws such as $J^h \sim h^\beta$ with $\beta \geq 4$, can be found in \cite{Lewicakamorapa}.Recently, models of homogenized bending plates and shells for heterogeneous materials have been derived through the simultaneous application of homogenization and dimension reduction techniques, particularly in the case where the relationship between the body’s thickness \( h \) and the material’s oscillations \( \varepsilon(h) \) is characterized by the existence of the limit